Samuel C. Cumming: Interwar period

 In August 1922, Cumming was attached to the First Provisional Marine Brigade under Colonel Theodore P. Kane and sailed for his first expeditionary duty in Haiti.
 He served as an instructor with Garde d'Haïti and took part in the actions against the Cacos rebels.
 Cumming served in the Caribbean until February 1926, when he was ordered back to the United States.

 Following his return, he was ordered to the Staff Course at Marine Corps Schools Quantico, and graduated in May 1927.
 The next tour of expeditionary duties followed, when Cumming was ordered to China as a member of Third Marine Brigade under Brigadier General Smedley D. Butler.
 Cumming spent one year with guard duty at Shanghai International Settlement and returned to the United States in July 1928.

 Cumming then served at the Marine barracks at Puget Sound Navy Yard in Bremerton, Washington, and subsequently went for expeditionary duty to the Virgin Islands in the Caribbean in November 1929.
-Following his return stateside at the end of June 1931, he was attached to the Marine Corps Base Quantico, Virginia, and served there before he was ordered to the staff course at Command and General Staff College at Fort Leavenworth, Kansas, in August of 1932.
+Following his return stateside at the end of June 1931, he was attached to the Marine Corps Base Quantico, Virginia, and served there before he was ordered to the staff course at Command and General Staff College at Fort Leavenworth, Kansas, in August 1932.
 He was promoted to the rank of major on November 1, 1932.

 Major Cumming graduated in the spring of 1933 and subsequently went to Washington, D.C., for the senior course at Army War College.
 He was ordered back to Quantico in June 1935 and appointed an instructor and department chief at Marine Corps Schools under the command of future Commandant, Thomas Holcomb.
 Cumming received a promotion to the rank of lieutenant colonel in October 1935.

 During June 1937, he was transferred to the staff of Scouting Force under Vice Admiral Adolphus Andrews and appointed force Marine officer aboard the heavy cruiser USS Indianapolis.